History of Nate Burleson in Timeline

 Nate Burleson

 Nate Burleson is a Canadian-American television host, football commentator, and former NFL wide receiver.
-He played college football at Nevada, earning All-American honors.
-Drafted by the Minnesota Vikings in 2003, he also played for the Seattle Seahawks and Detroit Lions.
-After his NFL career, he transitioned into broadcasting, becoming a prominent television personality and commentator.
+He played college football for the Nevada Wolf Pack, earning All-American honors in 2002.
+Drafted by the Minnesota Vikings in the third round of the 2003 NFL draft, Burleson also played for the Seattle Seahawks and Detroit Lions during his professional career.
+He transitioned to broadcasting after his football career.

 August 19, 1981: Nate Burleson's Birth

 On August 19, 1981, Nathaniel Eugene Burleson was born.
-He is a Canadian-American television host, football commentator, and former football player.
+He is a Canadian-American television host, football commentator, and former NFL player.

 1983: Family Moved Back to the US